MatthewAThomas/Microcoded-CPU-Simulator/README.md

 - ucode engine submodule (branch submodule?)

 - immediate select, immediate select tri-state buffer submodule
+    - the immediate select formats immediates: e.g. for U type instructions, it would output the immediate left shifted by 12

 Lastly, main.c, which initializes all the submodules, the wires between them, and starts running the CPU.